2024–25 Maine Black Bears men's ice hockey season: Season

 The extended winning streaks the Black Bears were able to put together had them consistently ranked in the top 10 of the national polls.
 By the time Christmas rolled around, Maine was up to No. 3 in the PairWise rankings and was well on its way to earning a tournament bid.
 However, upon the team's return from the winter break, the Bears suffered a stunning loss when the team was felled by Bentley.
 The loss was made all the more surprising by Maine completely outplaying their opposition on the ice but failing to convert on five of their six power plays, which included a major penalty.
 After splitting with defending champions Denver the following week, Maine was soon able to recover its early-season momentum and only lost two games over the next eight weeks.

-As the team battled through a tenacious bunch of Hockey East opponents, the offense declined from the lofty totals its had produced in the first half of the year, however, the team was still able to fire at a consistent clip.
+As the team battled through a tenacious bunch of Hockey East opponents, the offense declined from the lofty totals it had produced in the first half of the year, however, the team was still able to fire at a consistent clip.
 When the dust settled on the regular season, Maine had finished second in the standings.
 While that was impressive in its own right, it was made more so by the fact that Hockey East was highest-ranked league in all of college hockey that season.
 The Black Bears had passed through the gauntlet with flying colors and were guaranteed a spot in the national tournament regardless of their performance in the conference playoffs.